 Casey Spinks is a doctoral student in the religion department at Baylor University.
 A native of Baton Rouge, LA, he earned his B.A. and M.A. in philosophy and religious studies at Louisiana State University.
-His work has been published in the journals Philosophy & Theology and Perspectives in Religious Studies, and he has contributed essays to The Imaginative Conservative, Christianity Today, and VoegelinView.
+His academic work has appeared in the book Taking Kierkegaard Personally and the journals International Journal for Philosophy of Religion, Philosophy & Theology and Perspectives in Religious Studies.
+And he has written essays for The Imaginative Conservative, Christianity Today, and VoegelinView.
 He is also an avid birder and occasional carpenter.

 So long as old Christianity is treated as an aesthetic or an alternative lifestyle or a set of values contending against alienated modernity, it will never be anything more than a therapeutic commodity.
 But if we allow it to reckon with us, we may find ourselves snared in the grasp of “something real.”